 Lenders servicing federal student loans cannot accept credit card payments due to the U.S. Department of the Treasury regulations.
 However, you can still make payments on your account with a credit card if you use an intermediary or if you are late on your payments.

 Perhaps the bigger question to ask is if you should do so, as opposed to asking if you can.
 While making payments with a credit card carries some benefits with it, considerable risks come with those transactions as well.

 For example, you may not have a checking account or you may not have enough money in your account to cover a check.
 This way, you still can use credit to pay a creditor that does not accept credit cards.

-The value of your credit card's rewards program needs to exceed 2.5% of the total amount of your payments for there to be a benefit if you are using an intermediary that is charging a transaction fee that high.
-As of 2018, it's unlikely that you'll find a card with such a generous rewards program.
+The value of your credit card's rewards program needs to exceed 2.85% of the total amount of your payments for there to be a benefit if you are using an intermediary that is charging a transaction fee that high.

 If you absolutely need to use your credit card to make your payment on time, it's still beneficial to use a rewards card because it will allow you to recoup at least some of the transaction fee you paid to the intermediary service.

 If your student loan has an unusually high-interest rate, you might find it worth your while to use an intermediary service to pay off a large chunk of the student loan and shift that balance to a credit card with a zero percent introductory rate.
 It only will be worth it, though, if your student loan interest rate is higher than about 4.5% and if you are 100% certain you can pay off the credit card balance during the introductory rate period.